 Turmeric – Can It Help Prevent Alzheimer’s & Dementia?

+Turmeric capsules are now recommended for a variety of benefits including their ability to protect the brain.
 Turmeric is an ancient spice that has been used for centuries in Indian and Chinese medicine and cooking.
 Traditional usage of turmeric covers a very wide spectrum of concerns ranging from topical usage as a poultice for curbing localised inflammation through to taking the powder internally for the relief of stomach complaints, bladder infections and arthritis.

 With the myriad of claimed benefits, turmeric has, over the last decade, been extensively studied and it is possibly the most researched herb in the world.
 Turmeric contains a group of powerful antioxidant compounds collectively termed curcumin and it is this compound that is responsible for turmeric’s remarkable properties, which include: